Self-Publishing Consulting and Mentoring

 "I can tell you really know what you are doing.

 “I'm smart enough to hang out with experts."

 — Flo Oy Wong, author, Dreaming of Glistening Pomelos (2018)

 "Thank you for all your attention to detail, your detailed thinking.

 "I have confidence in you, your esthetic and design.
 Thank you for all your efforts, your enthusiasm, and your hard work throughout the publishing process."

 —Lee Embrey, PhD, author, A Training Ground for Love: Couples Relationship as a Path to Light. (le Arts, Inc., 2017)

-Some Book Titles I Have Mentored into Publication
+Some Book Titles I Have Helped Bring into Publication